 Sydney Property Investment

-Sydney house and apartment prices continued to rebound in the first quarter of 2020.
+Sydney property prices rose 1.9 per cent in the first quarter of 2020, with houses up 2.6 per cent and apartments 0.8 per cent, Australian Bureau of Statistics data shows.
 Indications are an end of falling prices, with values growing annually for the first time in two years – houses grew by 6.8 per cent and units by 3 per cent leading into 2020.
 House prices continued to rebound faster than units, although houses have more ground to recover considering they led the downturn.
 Property investment in Sydney over the past decades has been an under-supplied market, a property market which has as a benefit the strongest economy in the country, high levels of migrants arriving every year, all these factors result in a relatively stable base level of property demand.
 However, house prices in Sydney have gone to high to soon leading into 2020 so most analysts are expecting a pull back in values over the next 2 years but this is yet to happen long term

 Of course, this doesn’t rule out the possibility of staying ahead of the peak.
 The key is to first recognise where the hot run has already been.
 Many property investors are now turning towards the Brisbane and Gold Coast property markets with much lower median price values and good rental returns achievable.
 “Potentially a better bang for your buck”